 This diagram illustrates the housing continuum in the province and BC Housing’s contribution in 2015-2016

-BC Housing is responsible for fulfilling the directives of the Minister Responsible for Housing’s yearly Mandate Letter.
+BC Housing is responsible for fulfilling the directives of the Minister of Municipal Affairs and Housing’s yearly mandate letter.
 Our responsibilities related to social housing reflect an order-in-council under the Ministry of Lands, Parks and Housing Act that established the British Columbia Housing Management Commission (BC Housing) in 1967.
 Our obligations related to strengthening consumer protection for new homebuyers and improving the quality of residential construction comes from the Homeowner Protection Act established in 1998.

 The Provincial Rental Housing Corporation

 We administer the Provincial Rental Housing Corporation, created in 1961.
-The Corporation holds property for social and other low-cost housing for British Columbia.
-For more information, read the Letter of Direction for 2016/17 to the Corporation from the Minister Responsible for Housing and the Corporation’s response to the Letter of Direction for 2015/16.
+The Corporation holds property for social and other low-cost housing in British Columbia.

 What we do